 Another confusing term used frequently is “a pathogenic variant”.
 A variant in itself is not “pathogenic”, whether it can be causally related to a phenotype observed in a patient is determined by other factors.
 While a non-expert concludes the variant described “causes disease”, the expert probably means “causes disease when in a specific context”, e.g:

 Another problem emerges when variants need to be classified that determine non-disease phenotypes like lactose tolerance/persistence, bitter tasting or hair and skin colour.
 What is pathogenic in the MC1R gene: dark, blond, or red hair?
 What ends up in the SLC24A5 database as the pathogenic skin color: light or dark skin?

-To prevent confusion it therefore seems better not to use the term “pathogenic”.
-A good alternative is a specific but neutral term like “affects function”.
+To prevent confusion HGVS recommends not to use the term “pathogenic”.
+For variant classification a good alternative is a specific but neutral term like “affects function”.
 This properly describes what one actually means, the variant affects the normal function of the gene/protein (in whatever way).
-It also solves the issue of what term to use for non-disease phenotypes like skin/hair/eye colour.
-For variant classification people use most frequently five categories.
-Based on affects function these are; affects function, probably affects function, unknown (or effect on function not known), probably does not affect function (or probably no functional effect), does not affect function (or no functional effect).
+It also solves the issue of what term to use for variants associated with non-disease phenotypes like skin/hair/eye colour.
+To indicate that in an individual variant(s) were found that can explain the disease phenotype an alternative for “pathogenic” is to use “disease-associated variant”.

 Another option is to give for each variant both a “functional” and a “clinical” classification.
 A five category functional classifications system could use; affects function, probably affects function, unknown (or effect on function not known), probably does not affect function (or probably no functional effect), does not affect function (or no functional effect).
 A five category clinical classification system could use known terms like “pathogenic”, “unknown” and “benign” with additions as mentioned above, e.g. “disease-associated (recessive)”, “phenotype-associated (dominant)”, “disease-associated (paternal)”, etc.